 - the length of time it is reasonable to keep records to demonstrate compliance with professional or legal obligations;

-- the end of the period in which litigation or investigations might arise in respect of your use of our website or the services that we provide to or receive from the organisation you are associated with.
+- the end of the period in which litigation or investigations could arise in respect of your use of our website or the services that we provide to or receive from the organisation you are associated with.

-- Right of subject access: The right to make a written request for details of personal data about you held by Quantile and a copy of that personal data.
+- Right of subject access: The right to request for details of personal data about you held by Quantile and to access and receive a copy of that personal data.

-- Right to rectification: The right to have inaccurate information about you rectified.
+- Right to rectification: The right to have inaccurate or incomplete personal data about you rectified.

 - Right to erasure (‘right to be forgotten’): The right to have certain personal data about you erased.

-- Right to object: The right to object to the use of personal data, including the right to object to marketing.
+- Right to object: The right to object to the use of your personal data in certain circumstances, including the right to object to its use for marketing purposes.

-- Right to data portability: The right to ask for personal data you have made available to us to be transferred to you or a third party in a structured, commonly used and machine-readable format.
+- Right to data portability: In certain circumstances, the right to ask for personal data you have made available to us to be transferred to you or a third party in a structured, commonly used and machine-readable format.

 - Right to withdraw consent: Where you have given consent to the processing of your personal data for one or more specific purposes, the right to withdraw such consent at any time.
 If you withdraw your consent, this will not affect the lawfulness of Quantile’s use of your personal data prior to the withdrawal of your consent.

-These rights are not absolute: they do not always apply, and exemptions may be engaged.
-We may, in response to a request ask you to verify your identity and to provide information that helps us to understand your request better.
+These rights are not absolute; they do not always apply and exemptions may be engaged.
+We may, in response to a request from you, ask you to verify your identity and to provide information that helps us to understand your request better.
 If we do not comply with your request, we will explain why.